 - The Hilton Honors American Express Surpass® Card (review) and Hilton Honors American Express Business Card (review) offer Hilton Honors Gold status for as long as you have the card, and Hilton Honors Diamond status when you spend $40,000 on the card in a calendar year

-Can the Diamond status earned through co-branded credit cards count towards lifetime Diamond status?
+Can the Diamond status earned through co-branded credit cards count toward lifetime Diamond status?
 Yes and no:

-- Diamond status earned through credit cards does count towards the 10 year Diamond status requirement for lifetime status
+- Diamond status earned through credit cards does count toward the 10 year Diamond status requirement for lifetime status

 - However, you’d still need to rack up either 1,000 nights or two million base points, which is the much bigger hurdle

 So yes, credit cards can help with one metric of lifetime status, but not with the biggest hurdle that needs to be overcome.